macropin/django-registration/docs/views.rst

    successful, or a value which evaluates to ``False`` in boolean context if not.

+   Upon successful activation, the backend's ``post_activation_redirect()`` method will be called, passing the ``HttpRequest`` and the activated ``User`` to determine the URL to redirect the user to.
+To override this, pass the argument ``success_url`` (see below).

+   On unsuccessful activation, will render the template ``registration/activate.html`` to display an error message; to override thise, pass the argument ``template_name`` (see below).

    **Context**

-   ``account``
-      A ``User`` object representing the activated account, if the activation was successful. ``False`` if the activation was not successful.
+   The context will be populated from the keyword arguments captured in the URL.
 This view uses ``RequestContext``, so variables populated by context processors will also be present in the context.

    :param backend: A string containing the dotted Python path to the
       backend class to use.
+   :param extra_context: Optional.
+A dictionary of variables to add to
+      the template context.
+Any callable object in this dictionary will be called to produce the final result which appears in the context.
    :param template_name: Optional.
 A custom template name to use.
 If
       not specified, this will default to
       ``registration/activate.html``.
-   :param extra_context: Optional.
-A dictionary of variables to add to
-      the template context.
-Any callable object in this dictionary will be called to produce the final result which appears in the context.
    :param **kwargs: Any keyword arguments captured from the URL, such
       as an activation key, which will be passed to the backend's ``activate()`` method.